1. GENERAL Except as provided below, races will be sailed under the I.S.A.F. Rules with the R.Y.A prescriptions and Class Rules.

 ii.
 COMBINED ALLCOMERS Split starts shall include Allcomers A - Keel boats; Allcomers B - Dinghies; Allcomers C - Dinghies Portsmouth Yardstick (PY) 1200 and above.

-To be eligible for Allcomers C Junior trophies, helms must be under 15 years on Saturday of TMOR weekend.
+To be eligible for Allcomers C Junior trophies, helms must be under 15 years on the first day of racing at TMOR.

 Grapes Cup – Allcomers A Keel boats (3 races 2 to count)